zion-off/readwithmanalandzion/README.md

 Kind of like Goodreads, but for scholarly essays/articles that are not available as books.
 A personal web app I made for me and my friend so we can organize the stuff we read  :  )

-(This turned out to be a more complex project that I had anticipated.
-I had to set up my own CORS proxy server for handling autofill on the add essay form...!)
+This turned out to be a more complex project that I had anticipated.
+I had to set up my own Node.js CORS proxy server for handling autofill on the form for adding essays.
+I later realized I could just set up an API route for that the client side component can hit, and the server would make a request to the target website, which avoidss the CORS issue altogether.

+I also spent a lot of time building custom UI components, such as modals, checkboxes, and dropdowns.
+Although robust and functional, I ended up not using the in the final version of the app, as I found better alternatives in the Next UI library.
+Only the loader is still in use — I think it fits the look of the overall app.
+I kept the custom components in the codebase for future reference, even if they are not being used in the app.

 ## Features